ZumrutMuftuoglu/OM-Study-Group/docs/_posts/2020-04-21-DP-use-cases.md

 #### Genomics

-Machine learning has important implications for genomics applications, such as for precision medicine (i.e., treatment tailored to a patient's clinical/genetic features) <sup id="a1">[1](#f1)</sup> and detecting fine-grained insights in data collected from a diverse population [^fn2].
+Machine learning has important implications for genomics applications, such as for precision medicine (i.e., treatment tailored to a patient's clinical/genetic features) <sup id="a1">[1](#f1)</sup> and detecting fine-grained insights in data collected from a diverse population <sup id="a2">[2](#f2)</sup>.

 Given the rapid creation of numerous genomics datasets to fuel statistical analyses and machine learning research for these applications, one of the primary privacy risks for such an application are linkage attacks using auxiliary information.
 Linkage attacks involve exploiting the scenario where information in a public database overlaps with a sensitive dataset (which is usually anonymized/de-identified to censor the dataset).
 We'll cover de-identification and k-anonymization in a moment.

-There are many illustrated examples of linkage attacks, such as a linkage attack being deployed on de-identified hospital records and a voter registration database which resulted in successfully finding the Governor of Massachusetts's patient profile [^fn2].
+There are many illustrated examples of linkage attacks, such as a linkage attack being deployed on de-identified hospital records and a voter registration database which resulted in successfully finding the Governor of Massachusetts's patient profile <sup id="a2">[2](#f2)</sup>.

 Furthermore, consider the following quote:

-> *“It has been demonstrated that even coarse-level information such as minor allele frequencies (MAF) can reveal whether a given individual is part of the study cohort, potentially disclosing sensitive clinical phenotypes of the individual.”* [^fn2]
+> *“It has been demonstrated that even coarse-level information such as minor allele frequencies (MAF) can reveal whether a given individual is part of the study cohort, potentially disclosing sensitive clinical phenotypes of the individual.”* <sup id="a2">[2](#f2)</sup>

 This is concerning in light of genetic discrimination, where individuals can be treated differently because they might have a genetic mutation <sup id="a1">[1](#f1)</sup>.